 The Gospel Center Rescue Mission serves the homeless of San Joaquin County, California with eight distinct programs, helping over 1,000 men, women, and children each day at its Stockton based campus.

 Since 1940, countless lives have been restored at Gospel Center Rescue Mission, and today our focus is more important than ever.
 We have the largest focus in San Joaquin County regarding the long-term recovery of homeless men, women and children, and are proud to have a 47% success rate.
 Our New Life Program has the capacity to help 40 men, and over 200 women and children.
 Within the next several years our men’s program will grow to 178.
 Additionally, we have broadened our services to provide the only Homeless Recuperative Care Program in San Joaquin County.
-We also offer non-profit payee services.

 The Gospel Center Rescue Mission (GCRM) is a ministry to the people of San Joaquin County where the homeless and addicted in our community are presented the opportunity for spiritual, physical and emotional restoration through the love of Jesus Christ.